|

 how much you can spend on total housing costs each month.

-price.
+The second chart tells you how much your monthly mortgage might be based on a home's selling price.
 Remember to keep in mind that the monthly figure from this second chart is based on a

 30-year fixed mortgage and includes monthly principal and interest payments only.
 Taxes and